smarabattula/auto_anki/README.md

 ![Screenshot 2023-11-27 at 8 08 11 PM](https://github.com/varundeepakgudhe/auto_anki/assets/112991463/6ed70c7c-3493-46e4-a61a-c90c0bfdfc6a)

-#### 6. Rewritten GPT Integration for Enhanced Accuracy and Improved Document Processing
+#### 6. Rewritten GPT Integration for Enhanced Accuracy

 In response to the latest changes in OpenAI's API, we've completely rewritten our GPT integration, upgrading to the cutting-edge GPT-4 model.
 This overhaul was crucial not only for adhering to new API standards but also for significantly boosting the precision of flashcard generation.
-Moreover, we addressed the previously non-functional document-to-PDF conversion feature.
 Our team re-engineered this aspect from the ground up, ensuring smooth and efficient conversion, thereby enhancing the overall functionality and user experience of our learning tool.

 #### 7. Introducing Our Ace Card: A Dynamic Web Interface ✨